-If you already have solar energy or when you get a solar system at the same time as your battery, the purchase and installation of solar-connected battery backup is eligible for the Federal Income Tax Credit (22% when installed by 12-31-2021, lower percentage if installed in 2022).
+If you already have solar energy or when you get a solar system at the same time as your battery, the purchase and installation of solar-connected battery backup is eligible for the Federal Income Tax Credit (26% when installed 2021-2022, lower percentage if installed after 2022).
 This incentive applies to residential and small commercial projects.

 Purchase and installation on the solar system is state sales tax exempt when the system size is less than 100 KW, but you will have to pay sales tax on the battery backup system.

 In the past, and possibly again in the future, the WA Dept of Commerce offers Clean Energy Fund grants for designing and learning from energy storage.

 Clean electricity from your battery is intended for self-consumption.
 You are not allowed to send battery power to the grid for net metering credits as you do with solar electricity.
 You may disconnect your site from the grid and utilize battery power as an alternative to paying for electricity.
 This is particularly useful in areas of the country where the utilities charge a time of use rate, but that is not true today in Washington.